 How did we get suckered into this living nightmare?
 In a word, treachery and hubris.

 My wife and I are not campers by any definition of the word (unless that definition is: camp•ers n.
 1. People who stay at hotels).
-Our idea of “roughing it” is tolerating DSL over Fiber, and given the choice between staying at a hotel and staying at—hotel!
+Our idea of “roughing it” is tolerating DSL when we can’t get FiOS, and given the choice between staying at a hotel and staying at—Hotel!
 We pick the hotel!
 It doesn’t even matter what the other choice was.

 A couple of months ago, while our blood sugar was apparently low, some “good friends” sent us photos of the Steep Ravine cabins and asked if we wanted to go with them in February.
 After a cursory glance at Yelp’s 5-star rating of the place, we agreed.
 Yet at no point do I recall our friends saying, “Be forewarned, there’s no heat, electricity, or toilet in the place” or, if they did, I chose not to hear it, casually dismissing the statement as if they’d informed me that the place was haunted.
 It was that overconfidence in the bourgeois comfort level inherent in all things NorCal—as well as our faith in the area’s normally fair weather and near-constant sunshine—that led us down a winding path to our inevitable self-destruction, also known as “our home for the next two days.”